-4717.3600 SUPERVISION OF SWIMMING POOLS.
+4717,3600 SUPERVISION OF SWIMMING POOLS.

 Every swimming pool shall be operated under the close supervision of a designated operator.
-The board may require a certificate of competency obtained through attendance at and successful completion of a swimming pool operator's training course.
-Proper operating records, which may include the following as required by the board, shall be kept daily showing:
+The commissioner of health may require a certificate of competency obtained through attendance at and successful completion of a swimming pool operator's training course.
+Proper operating records, which may include the following as required by the commissioner of health, shall be kept daily showing:

 - A. bather loads, total;

-- B. peak bather load;
+- B. peak bather load:

 - C. volume fresh water added;

-D. operating periods of recirculation pumps and filters and corresponding rate-of-flow meter readings;
+- D. operating periods of recirculation pumps and filters and corresponding rate-of-flow meter readings;

-E. amounts of chemical used;
+- E. amounts of chemical used;

 - F. disinfectant residuals;

 - G. pH readings; and

 - H. maintenance (and malfunctioning) of equipment.